-The EPA has published a list of cleaning products that are registered for use against the coronavirus that causes COVID-19.
+The EPA has a Covid-19 Disinfectants finder tool that lets you search for products that are registered for use against the coronavirus that causes COVID-19.
 There are other products that use the same active ingredients we’ve discussed, but choosing a product from this list may give you extra peace of mind — assuming you can find any of them in stock.

 Whatever you use on car surfaces, read the directions and note how much contact time it requires to kill germs and viruses.
 A quick wipe is just antiviral theater.
 The product’s fine print may surprise you, with recommended “wet times” of anywhere from 30 seconds to 10 minutes.

 Note that these products could affect the supple, moist-looking, deep color most of us value on our car’s interior surfaces.
 That’s why the owner’s manual advises against them, but you have to judge the risk to the interior finishes vs. the risk from people who are in your car.

 Where to clean

 Carefully cleaning your car’s interior can be a big chore — ask any auto detailer who gets paid a lot of money to do so — but you can simplify the job by focusing on these 12 hot spots.
 It’s a lot, but to clean the inside of your car if you’re worried about COVID-19 can seem like an overwhelming task so we’ve boiled it down to the “dirty dozen!”

 • Start button, if equipped